starchildluke/astro/src/content/morsels/morsel-19.md

 > For when an IDE or Markdown editor doesn't quite cut it.

-This is a [Marimo notebook](https://marimo.io/) that functions as a blog post editor.
+This is a [marimo notebook](https://marimo.io/) that functions as a blog post editor.

 It works best in app mode with a grid layout to mimic the UI of a minimalist post editor but you can follow the usual flow in edit mode too.
 I use [Astro](https://astro.build/) for my website so I built this to make blog editing more visual.
 It comes with a section to add my metadata and the body text, view a preview (which renders the Markdown), and when I click the "Post" button, it generates an MD file with all the correct Markdown (so far)